adwuard/adwuard.github.io/_posts/2022-05-10-comprehensive-guide-to-audio-testing-and-standards.md

 3. **Set Up Your Environment**: Create a controlled testing environment to minimize external noise and interference, ensuring accurate and reliable results.
 Different environments offer varying levels of detail:
     - **Anechoic Chamber**: Provides the highest level of detail by eliminating reflections and external noise, ideal for precise measurements.
 Costing the most and hardest to gain access to.
       - <img src="/images/posts/2022-05-10-comprehensive-guide-to-audio-testing-and-standards/2.jpg" style="width:80%;">
     - **Listening Room**: Simulates real-world conditions while controlling some variables, suitable for subjective listening tests.
-A meeting room, medium/small office room does the trick.
+A meeting room, medium/small office room with proper acoustic treatment does the trick.
     - **Small Enclosed Chamber**: A metal-enclosed case with foam-padded inserts.
 This setup provides a controlled space with some reflections, making it useful for general testing in small spaces.
       - <img src="/images/posts/2022-05-10-comprehensive-guide-to-audio-testing-and-standards/1.jpg" style="width:80%;">